Gabaldonlab/perSVade/README.md

 4. Integration of read-depth based CNVs and SVs into a single .vcf file.
 This is a file that is focused on showing the alteration of SVs on specific genomic regions (see the section "Output" for more details).
 It also removes redundant calls between the CNVs identified with `gridss`+`clove` and those derived from

+## Running in BSC clusters (internal use only)

+If you are working from any cluster that has access to the BSC /gpfs filesystem you can activate the perSVade environment from its location in mschikora.
+YOU DON'T NEED TO REINSTALL ANYTHING.

+`source /gpfs/projects/bsc40/mschikora/anaconda3/etc/profile.d/conda.sh`  # activate the conda environment of mschikora

+`conda activate perSVade_v0.7_env` # activate the environment of perSVade version 0.7.
+You can change the version

+You can next run perSVade from the releases folder (these are stable versions of the pipeline).
+For example:

+`python /gpfs/projects/bsc40/mschikora/scripts/perSVade/releases/perSVade-0.7/scripts/perSVade.py -r <path to the reference genome (fasta)> -o <output_directory> -p <ploidy, 1 or 2> -f1 <forward_reads.fastq.gz> -f2 <reverse_reads.fastq.gz> `

+IMPORTANT NOTE: The activation of the perSVade conda environment works well from version 0.7 on.
+This means that you can activate from the login of MN or interactive nodes.
+However, the activation of older versions (v0.4 and below) is costly, and it overloads the login nodes.
+If you want to use an old version of perSVade, always activate it on an interactive node (i.e.: `salloc`).
+In addition, you can't run the perSVade pipeline from a login, because it takes too many resources.
+You can submit perSVade as a job or run from an interactive session with `salloc -n 1 --time=02:00:00 -c 48 --qos debug`.

+OTHER NOTES:

+- All perSVade modules work in MareNostrum, and most of them in Nord3.
+The generation of "repeat files" and finding of "homologous regions" does not work in Nord3 because the GCLIB versions are old.

 ## Installation

 ### 1. Downloading the perSVade source code